-In February 2020, District Metals entered into a purchase agreement with EMX Royalties Corp.
-(TSX-V:EMX) to acquire 100% ownership of the Trollberget Property located in the prolific Bergslagen Mining District of South Central Sweden.
-The Bergslagen is known for world class polymetallic mines such as Boliden’s Garpenberg and Lundin’s Zinkgruvan.
+In June 2020, District Metals acquired 100% of the Trollberget Property located in the prolific Bergslagen Mining District of south central Sweden from EMX Royalty Corp.
+(TSX-V:EMX).
+The Bergslagen is known for world class polymetallic mines such as Boliden’s Garpenberg and Lundin Mining’s Zinkgruvan.
 The size and scale of these mines has only been revealed within the last two decades through a better understanding of the associated polymetallic VMS/SedEx mineralizing systems, and through advances in drilling and mining technology.

 Trollberget is an early stage exploration property with the following highlights:

 - Trollberget covers an area of 333 ha, and is located 180 km northwest from Stockholm in Sweden.

 - The property is well traversed with roads, railway, and power lines.
 Sweden has numerous deep water ports, and five smelters are active in the Nordic region.

 - Boliden’s Garpenberg Mine is located 30 km to the southeast, and the historic Falun Mine is located 17 km to the west.
 Lundin’s Zinkgruvan Mine is located 180 km to the southwest.

 - Trollberget contains the same host rocks, structure, alteration, and mineralization as the Garpenberg, Falun, and Zinkgruvan Mines.

 - Two historic mines, and numerous mineralized showings are situated along more than a 17 km trend on the property.
 Mineralization at the historic Tomtebo and Lovas Mines appears to be open in all directions.